 The Libera FAQ includes IRC commands which begin with a forward slash “/”:

-• /topic types the channel topic
+types the channel topic/who

-• /join #[channel] to join another channel
+to join another channel/part

-• /part to depart from a channel
+to depart from a channel/msg

-• /msg to send a private message to a person or robot (bot)
+to send a private message to a person or robot (bot)- provide the help command for interactive help such as

-• /msg chanserv help for information about channels
+/msg chanserv help

-• nickserv is a bot for information about channels
+for information about channels- nickserv is a bot for information about channels

 The Wikipedia description of IRC gives a good overview.
 While the text of this document is written from a very particular point of view the advice in How to Ask Questions of a technical nature is quite good.